mattriley/agile-avatars/README.md

 <br>

 <p align="right">
-✱ Some modules have been omitted for brevity.
+✱ Some modules have been omitted for brevity.<br>
 ✱ I've not yet mastered the art of preventing lines from overlapping.
 </p>